FuelLabs/fuels-ts/docs/QUICKSTART.md

 TransactionId(HexFormatted(b3e777d3bb5c5bc15ece4e466504f4a2ecc3f5cfdc9c8affac6325ae4d64e2ae))
 ```

-**Where `Contract id`** is the address of the deployed contract on the local fuel node.
+Notice a important thing here; The **`Contract id`** is the address of the deployed contract on the local fuel node, wich means in order to interact with the contract the SDK will require us to inform this **Contract ID**.
 In this case `0xa326e3472fd4abc417ba43e369f59ea44f8325d42ba6cf71ec4b58123fd8668a`.
-and interact with this contract using the contract id.

 #### ✨✨✨ Congrats you have deployed you first **🌴 Sway** Contract on you own local node. ✨✨✨